ThiNguyen22/Machine-learning/Kmeans/README.md

-# Customer-Marketing-segmentation-with-Machine-Learning
+# Credit Card Customer Segmentation

 In this project, the objective is to segment a portfolio of credit card users according to usage characteristics.
 Customer segmentation is then used by marketing department to tailor products and services specific to these customer segments.
-# Dataset
-The project uses a dataset of circa 9000 credit card users and their credit card usage pratice.

-# Objective
-The objective is to :
-1) analyze the dataset and
-2) define customer segments based on consumption behaviors using machine learning.

-Several unsupervised tools are implemented:
-- K-Means.
-Optimal number of segments are determined using Elbow method.
-- PCA (Principal Composant Analysis).
-Apply dimensionality reduction.

 # Project structure
 - Data exploration.
   - Data wrangling and cleaning
   - Data analysis and visualization for salient elements, trends and correlations
-- K-means application
-- Principal Componant Analysis
+- K-means application.
+Optimal number of segments are determined using Elbow method.
+- PCA (Principal Composant Analysis).
+Apply dimensionality reduction.

 # Results